Moonlight-Maya/LimitsFiguraDocs/docs/guides/first_avatar/p1_json.md

-# Making your first avatar
+# Making Your First Avatar

 In this page, you will learn the fundamentals of: